 There are generally two different types of briefings – news briefings where new research or data is being released, and background briefings where experts discuss an issue which is in the news or an issue the AusSMC considers newsworthy.
 Briefings can take the form of physical events or online briefings where scientists can speak to the media directly from their desks.

 Getting your head around…

 There are many issues that appear in the mainstream media which are complex and difficult for journalists to report on.
 The AusSMC’s “Getting your head around…” series provides journalists with up to date information on numerous issues from coal seam gas to climate modelling and the vexed issue of wind turbines and health.
 These briefings are not intended to generate media coverage (though they sometimes do), but they do help journalists separate out fact from opinion and go back to fundamental research when needed.

 Journalists cover a huge array of stories and issues every day and deadlines are getting tighter all the time.
 Finding an appropriate expert to react to the issue being covered is often a challenge, which is why the AusSMC provides a service for any journalist needing help finding an expert.
-The Centre has 3,000 experts on file and takes up to 100 media enquiries a week from journalists, providing a vital link between journalists and the scientific community.
-The ability of the Centre to respond during times of crisis (such as natural disasters), including an afterhours service, has made it a popular source for time-poor journalists.
+The Centre has more than 4,000 experts on file and takes around 600 media enquiries a year from journalists, providing a vital link between journalists and the scientific community.
+The ability of the Centre to respond during times of crisis (such as natural disasters), including an after-hours service, has made it a popular source for time-poor journalists.
 The Centre works proactively with media units in institutions throughout the country who frequently collaborate as a kind of “rapid response team” during a crisis.

 Media help for scientists

-AusSMC runs a range of services to help the scientific community interact more effectively with the media.
-As well as general advice and support to scientists willing to do media work the centre runs free half day “Introduction to the media workshops ”and has also produced an innovation online media training module.
+The AusSMC runs a range of services to help the scientific community interact more effectively with the media.
+As well as general advice and support to scientists willing to do media work the centre runs training on the topic and has also produced an online media training module called Science Media Savvy.